Wild Bill Hagy: Boycott of Memorial Stadium

-In 1985 Orioles team management announced a ban that would prevent Hagy from bringing his own beer into Memorial Stadium.
+In 1985, Orioles team management announced a ban that would prevent Hagy from bringing his own beer into Memorial Stadium.
 At the end of the last game prior to the ban’s enactment, Hagy downed ten bottles of beer before tossing his cooler onto the field in protest.

 Hagy then declared a personal boycott against Memorial Stadium, which he maintained until the stadium’s 1991 closure.
 Hagy returned to Camden Yards on September 6, 1995 – the night Cal Ripken Jr. broke the longtime record for consecutive games played.

 Death

 Hagy's last known O-R-I-O-L-E-S cheer was performed at Ripken's Hall of Fame induction ceremony in Cooperstown, New York, on July 29, 2007.
 He died at his home in Arbutus, Maryland, less than a month after the ceremony, at the age of 68.
+He was found unresponsive by his roommate on August 20, 2007, and efforts by paramedics to revive him were unsuccessful.

 Orioles honors

 Hagy is in the Orioles Hall of Fame.

 On Tuesday, June 17, 2008, the Baltimore Orioles honored "Wild" Bill Hagy by handing out honorary #34 T-shirts on their "T-shirt Tuesday."

 On Saturday, August 9, 2014, the Orioles honored Hagy with a "Wild Bill" hat give away.